-Delaware Lackawanna & Western 3001 is the oldest internal-combustion locomotive at IRM and one of the oldest preserved in the country.
+Delaware Lackawanna & Western 3001 is the oldest internal-combustion locomotive at IRM.
+It is also one of the oldest diesels preserved in the country.
 It is a box-cab switcher, built for moving freight cars at low speed around the South Brooklyn Terminal yard in New York City.
-This type of box-cab was the first successful commercially built diesel locomotive design in America.
-Lackawanna 3001 was later sold to Ingersoll-Rand, which had manufactured the locomotive’s diesel engine, for use as a plant switcher in Phillipsburg, New Jersey.
-It was retired in the early 1980s.
+This type of box-cab was the first commercially successful diesel locomotive design in America.
+The Lackawanna later sold 3001 to Ingersoll-Rand, which had manufactured the locomotive’s diesel engine, for use as a plant switcher in Phillipsburg, New Jersey.
+Ingersoll-Rand retired it in the early 1980s.

-FUN FACT: Lackawanna 3001 worked at a railroad yard in Brooklyn that moved freight cars on and off of marine barges for transportation across New York Harbor.
+FUN FACT: Lackawanna 3001 worked at a railroad yard in Brooklyn, where it moved freight cars on and off of marine barges for transportation across New York Harbor.
 At least once and possibly twice, this engine went off the pier and sank into the harbor!
 Nobody was killed and the locomotive was raised and repaired for further service.

 Lackawanna 3001 Details